alt236/Resource-Mirror---Android/Readme.md

 It also includes a few convenience functions to help change Drawable colour based on a hex colour value.

+So, in essence, this is a suped up version of [https://github.com/alt236/Reflective-Drawable-Loader---Android]() that deals woth all Resource types instead of just Drawables.

 Installation
 -----------
 To use: